leonardomariano1/uber-etl-pipeline-data-engineering/README.md

 ## Introduction

 Welcome to the Uber Data Analytics project, a modern data engineering endeavor that delves into Uber data using a diverse set of tools and technologies.
 We leverage Google Cloud Platform (GCP), Python, Compute Instances, Mage Data Pipeline Tool, BigQuery, and Looker Studio to extract valuable insights from this dataset.
+This README will provide you with a detailed overview of the project's architecture, technologies, and the critical role played by BigQuery Tables.

 ![Project Architecture](architecture.jpg)